JMDKC/personal-site-gatsby/content/posts/2021-12-31-clean-cleaning.md

 (Did you know that Oven Mate’s *[own safety information](https://www.dunelm.com/infodocs/msds/30069442-Oven-Mate-OVEN-CLEANING-GEL-5039295101005.pdf)* states that you should "drench the affected skin with running water for 10 minutes or longer" if any of the product comes into contact with you *and* recommends the use of “tightly fitting safety goggles" during use?)

 As a more eco and less scary alternative, I used Dri-Pak’s Liquid Soda Crystals a few times; fuller instructions are [here](https://www.dri-pak.co.uk/dreaded-task-oven-cleaning/).
 The process basically involved rubbing a significant part of a bottle into every nook and cranny of the oven, leaving for a couple of hours, then sponging it all out with water.
 I was pretty happy with the result, though I can’t pretend that it left the oven perfectly sparkling clean.
-A lot of caked-on grime around the metal sections on the top and the lightbulb didn’t shift.
-Then again, I didn’t need to put on a full hazmat suit to apply it, just a pair of rubber gloves!
+There's still a lot of caked-on grime around the metal sections on the top and the lightbulb.
+Then again, I didn’t need to put on a full hazmat suit to apply the cleaning product, just a pair of rubber gloves!

 I had total success with cleaning my racks and baking trays though.
 Following a tip from Michelle’s Instagram, I ran a warm bath, dumped in several scoops of soda crystals, and left everything in overnight.
 My bathtub looked truly revolting the next morning when everything was drained away, but literally *all* the grime and grease came straight off the racks when rubbed with a cloth.
 Magic!

-Happily, I’ve chucked the Oven Mate out, and put cleaning the oven out as a monthly task.
+Happily, I’ve chucked the Oven Mate out, and entered cleaning the oven out as a monthly task on Todoist.
 Hopefully, more of the grime will shift each time.

 ## Some conclusions
 So that’s where I’m at so far.
 I’ve changed the way I do laundry.
 I use my own products, in their smart brown bottles, to clean surfaces from countertops to toilet.
 I follow Mrs Hinch for the lolz, purely - though she doesn’t seem like a bad person, just a bit of a grifter!